The Challenge: A Deeper Look

 Most importantly, listen to your body.
 If something feels uncomfortable or causes pain, stop immediately.
 And always consult your doctor or midwife before trying new methods, especially if you have a high-risk pregnancy.

-Disclaimer: This article is for informational purposes only and should not replace professional medical advice.
-Always consult with your healthcare provider before starting any new practices or remedies during pregnancy.
+Disclaimer: This article is for informational purposes only and does not replace professional medical advice.
+Always consult your doctor or midwife before making changes to your diet, exercise, or birth plan.